Mishalassif/network-shapley/README.md

 # network-shapley

-Code for computing the Metcalfe-Shapley value of a graph.
+*Efficient polynomial time algorithms for computing the Metcalfe-Shapley value of a graph.*

-Currently supports only trees
+## Files

-metcalfe_shapley_tree: Computes the Metcalfe-Shapley of any node in a tree in $O(|V|^3)$ time.
+metcalfe_shapley_tree.py: Core functions that computes the Metcalfe-Shapley of any node in a tree in $O(|V|^3)$ time.

+examples.ipynb: Notebook with example applications.